 - Large bin liners by 2025 (health and safety extension requested, pending regulatory approval)

-- All straws were eliminated in July 2021 (compostable alternatives will be available upon request)
+- All single-use plastic straws were eliminated in July 2021 (compostable alternatives are available upon request)

-- Water bottles were eliminated in July 2021
+- Single-use plastic water bottles were eliminated in July 2021

-- All plastic bottles by 2025, with very limited potential exemptions or extensions for lines not able to be offered in aluminum cans or alternative means (e.g., fountain or other refill options, glass, boxes, etc.), pending regulatory approval.
+- All single-use plastic bottles will be eliminated by 2025, with very limited potential exemptions or extensions for lines not able to be offered in aluminum cans or alternative means (e.g., fountain or other refill options, glass, boxes, etc.), pending regulatory approval.

 - Food Service Items (silverware, cups, etc.):